qorix-group/process_description/process/process_areas/quality_management/guidance/quality_plan_guideline.rst

    |
    | Communication:
    | Cross functional teams are interdisciplinary, so the regular (sprint) planning and review meetings enable communication.
 The organization of the project is described in the Project Management Plan.
 Another main communication means are the Pull Request (PR) reviews.
-   | Also the standard Eclipse Foundation communication strategies are used (e.g. mailing lists, Slack channel).
+   | Also the standard Eclipse Foundation communication strategies are used (e.g. mailing lists, messenger).
    |
    | Quality issues, non-conformances and improvements:
    | Feedback from the field, but also during development of change requests to existing features, bug reporting by the Open Source community or integration of existing SW components into new features may lead to the discovery of issues, non-conformances or improvements.